About

 BIO

-Misato Pang is a multidisciplinary artist whose work bridges personal narrative with broader cultural and political themes.
+Misato Pang is a painter whose work bridges personal narrative with broader cultural and political themes.
 Born in 1992 in Hong Kong to Japanese and Chinese parents, she relocated to the United States during her late adolescence.
 Pang earned her Bachelor of Fine Arts in Painting from Brooklyn College and later completed a Master of Fine Arts in Painting at the New York Studio School.

 Artist statement